Definition:

 – Allows for fast and efficient processing of refunds

-2. Recycling and reuse of packaging
+2. Recycling and reuse of packaging:

-– Implement return programs for packaging recycling
+– Implements packaging return programs for recycling

 – Use reusable packaging to reduce waste

-3. Product recovery
+3. Product recovery:

 – Recovers valuable components from non-repairable products

-4. Inventory management
+4. Inventory management:

-– Reintegrate returned products into inventory efficiently
+– Efficiently reintegrates returned products into stock

 – Minimizes losses associated with unsold or damaged products